iwatkot/maps4fs/README.md

     }
 },
 ```
 The `Overview` section contains information to create an overview image, which represents the in-game map.
 You can use the `epsg3857_string` to obtain the satellite images in the QGIS.
 So this section describes the region of the map plus the borders.
-Usually, it's exact 2X the size of the map.<br>
+Usually, it's exactly 2X the size of the map.<br>
 And here's the list of the fields:
-- `"epsg3857_string"` - the string representation of the bounding box in the EPSG:3857 projection, it's required to obtain the satellite images in the QGIS,<br>
+- `"epsg3857_string"` - the string representation of the bounding box in the EPSG:3857 projection, it is required to obtain the satellite images in the QGIS,<br>
 - `"south"` - the southern border of overview region,<br>
 - `"west"` - the western border of overview region,<br>
 - `"north"` - the northern border of overview region,<br>